spodula/SpecPlus3DiskLoader/README.md

 Note, there are much better options than this for +3 program selectors.
 Use Octocom's Workbench instead for what i consider to be the best.

-The only reason this is here is because i started on this before I came across the above, i dont like to leave things unfinished and there are some useful code snippets I would probably loose after my computers next brain fart if i didnt.
+The only reason this is here is because i started on this before I came across the above, i dont like to leave things unfinished and there are some useful code snippets I would probably lose after my computers next brain fart if i didnt.

 # Features
 The program features the following: